Fire burns tents, structures in Greek refugee camp

-ATHENS, Greece (AP) — A fire has burnt through tents and some structures in a refugee camp on the eastern Greek island of Samos.
-There were no immediate reports of any injuries.
+ATHENS, Greece (AP) — A fire broke out in a refugee camp on the eastern Greek island of Samos on Wednesday, burning tents and some structures but causing no injuries.

-The fire department said the blaze, which broke out Wednesday morning, was limited in size and was tackled by 18 firefighters using nine vehicles.
+The fire department said the blaze, which broke out in the morning, was limited in size and was tackled by 18 firefighters using nine vehicles.
 There was no immediate information on how many tents were destroyed.
+The fire department said the blaze was brought under control by midday.

 Many of the tents are packed closely together in the overcrowded camp, and camping gas cannisters the residents use for cooking caused small explosions.